 Al Lawson is honored to serve the Fifth District of Florida in Congress.

 Congressman Al Lawson is a committed public servant who brings a hard-working, problem-solving spirit to Congress and to the task of creating jobs, improving access to a quality education from the preschool through the post-secondary level and protecting working families.
-Re-elected for a second term in November 2018 and sworn-in January 3, 2019, Lawson represents Florida's 5th Congressional District.
+Re-elected for a third term in November 2020, Lawson represents Florida's 5th Congressional District.